Quick Guide - Tenancy Agreements

 • The type of tenancy involved (as different tenancy types need different forms), and

-• The type of tenancy agreement you want – for example, are you going to rent a room in a shared house, will the rent be inclusive of bills, will there be guarantors etc
+• The type of tenancy agreement you want – for example, are you going to rent a room in a shared house, will the rent be inclusive of bills, etc

 To help we have two ‘trails’ (both open access):